tensorflow/tensorflow/tensorflow/lite/examples/android/app/README.md

-# TFLite Android App Example
+# TF Lite Android App Example

-A TFLite End-to-End Android example that demonstrates image classification and object detection using the camera, as well as speech recognition using the microphone.
+A TF Lite End-to-End Android example that demonstrates image classification and object detection using the camera, as well as speech recognition using the microphone.

 ## Building in Android Studio with TensorFlow Lite AAR from JCenter.